quangd42/golox/README.md

 # Lox Interpreter
-Interpreter for the Lox language [Crafting Interpreters](https://craftinginterpreters.com) written in Go.
+Interpreter for the Lox language from [Crafting Interpreters](https://craftinginterpreters.com), implemented in Go.

 ---